coffeemartin/Finalproject_PerthProperty/Project_Explanation.md

 #### Answer 4:

-##### Visualisation 3 : By creating a relplot, it shows the relationship between landsize & price, however I have realised in the data there are some landsizes are way too large than the average, might due to the location.
+##### Visualisation 3 : By creating a relplot, it shows the relationship between landsize & price, however I have realised in the data there are some landsize figurs are way too large than the average, might due to the location.
 So firstly I had to further clean the data as any house with the landsize over 1000m2 is out of my consideration.

 From the second relplot, I can see the majority of the houses are between 400m2 and 600m2 range with a price range between 600k to 1M.
 We can also see bigger land size not necessarily mean higher price, it also relates to the house condition, location of the land, etc.